 However, there are a few other wild cards that come into play when pricing your interior home for a paint job, and this might explain why you might get varied quotes from different contractors.

-Take for instance a wall with a hairline crack.
+Take, for instance, a wall with a hairline crack.
 A beginning painter might just paint right over it and call it a day.
 “The painting contractor that has the experience and a solid team that does very good work, that’s when the price is different," Rios says.
 "I know that once I open that crack, it’s going to be a bigger job."

 He says another thing to take into consideration is the material of your walls and trim, or if you’re doing an intricate painting design.
-Basically, anything that is going to take more time to prep and paint, expect to pay a little bit more.
+Basically, for anything that is going to take more time to prep and paint, expect to pay a little bit more.